MaryHanson11/codePath_flix1/README.md

 <img src="http://g.recordit.co/rgsOb4qui2.gif" width=250><br>

 ### Notes
 I did not run into any problems building the app and downloading the necessary parts.
-Swift is new to me, but the steps were easy to follow.